 It’s hard to hear about Linux in a truly neutral and educated tone on the outside of the Linux community.
 People are either saying it’s the best thing ever, or it’s complete trash because App X doesn’t work on it.
 You have to get deep into the community find reasoned debate about how to improve things and where the pitfalls lie.

 I’m going to try and find that balanced midpoint today and show up some horrific writing that I’ve just seen.
 Some of the items are just plain incorrect, some are misguided and some don’t go anywhere near far enough to explain why something is better.
-The "article" is from Sizlopedia.com and I’m just quoting the points that need things adding.
+The “article” is from Sizlopedia.com (long dead in 2022) and I’m just quoting the points that need things adding.

 No Viruses - Thats true! as Linux does not recognize Win32 Executables so the possibility of having a virus on-board is absolutely 0%